Proof of Angels

 We're a bunch of old friends from University days, on our way to somewhere in Wales, in an old Land Rover.
 Without our copy of The Readers Digest Book of Roads (400 pages), cross-referenced to signposts, we'd have had no chance.
 Our route takes us up hill and down dale, in a maze of narrow… Continue reading Escaping from a Festival

-How this blog got its URL
+How this site got its URL

 Angels, Chaos, Truth